Why it is important

 Actions to support this objective

-- Working with the food sector to increase visitor demand for local food and drink across the city.
+- Work with the food sector to increase visitor demand for local food and drink across the city.

-- Celebrating the culture and diversity of Leeds by promoting the local food offer available in different parts of the city.
+- Celebrate the culture and diversity of Leeds by promoting the local food offer available in different parts of the city.